cyranoF/CyranoFamilyTree/README.md

 It uses a library from "FamilySearch" to convert the .ged file to Java objects (https://github.com/FamilySearch/gedcom5-java).

-If you don't want to open it on the IDE, you can execute the "FamilyTree.jar" in the folder "shade", but you need JDK 15 to do it.
+If you don't want to open it on the IDE, you can execute the "FamilyTree.jar" in the folder "executable", but you need JDK 15 to do it.
 Link for JDK: https://www.oracle.com/java/technologies/javase-jdk15-downloads.html

 Enjoy It!